iamrituraj/client/README.md

 The back-end of the project : https://github.com/iamrituraj/api

 ## f-KART ( E-Commerce Website)
 This is an E-commerce platform made by Rituraj Rajput.
-This web application is made using HTML5, CSS3, JavaScript, Ajax and Bootstrap, Redux, Styled- components and  Node.js, Express.js as backend and MongoDB as database for checkout i have used Razorpay payment Intgeration.
+This web application is made using HTML5, CSS3, JavaScript, React.js, Ajax, Bootstrap, Redux, Styled- components as front-end and Node.js, Express.js as backend and MongoDB as database .For checkout i have used Razorpay payment Intgeration.

 A deployed version can be checked here :  https://f-kart.riturajrajput.repl.co/